legalthings/angular-pdfjs-viewer/README.md

 # PDF.js viewer Angular directive

-Embed [PDF.js](https://mozilla.github.io/pdf.js/) viewer into your angular application, maintaining that look and feel of pdf's we all love.
+Embed Mozilla's [PDF.js](https://mozilla.github.io/pdf.js/) viewer into your angular application, maintaining that look and feel of pdf's we all love.
 The directive embeds the [full viewer](https://mozilla.github.io/pdf.js/web/viewer.html), which allows you to scroll through the pdf.